jrseti/web-watcher/README.md

 # web-watcher
 Watches a set of directory for changes, then sends a  socket.io event to a webpage that things have changed.
 Then the page can act accordingly, such as reload itself.
-This is VERY useful then developing the site. make a CSS change and immediately your page refreshes.
+This is VERY useful then developing the site.
+Make a CSS change and immediately your page refreshes.

+I developed this because I have been using VIM to create all the content for my website, including CSS and Javascript.
+It was getting tedious saving my file, then manually reloading in the browser after changes.
+And then there were always weird browser caching issues where the browser would no longer load a fresh version of the HTML.
+I was spending too much time going back and forth.

+The best use for this is to watch the directory containing the CSS files.
+You know how it takes some tweaking to get webpage elements to go into exactly the correct place?
+You can easily iterate changes and see them immediatly when the page automatically refreshes.

 ## To install the necessary modules: